WaterFutures/EPyT-Flow/docs/tut.control.rst

 *******

 EPyT-Flow supports the implementation of custom control modules & algorithms in Python code.
+Note that those controls can go beyond simple IF-THEN-ELSE controls as supported by EPANET -- i.e. arbitrary control logic can be implemented by the user, incl.
+AI-based controls where for instance a neural network is utlized to make control decisions.

 All controls must be derived from :class:`~epyt_flow.simulation.scada.advanced_control.AdvancedControlModule`